 For a safe return to campus, at the start of the new academic year 20/21, the University launched the Prepara2 plan, which included prevention and hygiene measures, innovative teaching and an increase in the aid programme for Degree and Master's students.

-María Iraburu, new rector
+María Iraburu, new president

 The School of Engineering celebrates its 60th anniversary